lindiap/tractor-field-operations-dataset/README.md

 If you use this dataset in your research, please cite:

-> Lindia, L., Cantini, R., Bettucci, F., Sartori, L., & Trunfio, P. (2025). _"Predictive maintenance in agricultural machinery: Spatiotemporal anomaly detection with LLM-generated test faults"_ [Manuscript submitted for publication]. _Engineering Applications of Artificial Intelligence._
+> Lindia, L., Cantini, R., Bettucci, F., Sartori, L., & Trunfio, P. (2025). _"Predictive maintenance in agricultural machinery: Spatiotemporal anomaly detection with LLM-generated test faults"_ [Manuscript submitted for publication]. _Computers in Industry._

 ---